flybywiresim/aircraft/README.md

 [Download the stable release here.](https://github.com/flybywiresim/a32nx/releases/latest/download/flybywiresim-a32nx.zip)

-You can see the changelog on the releases page: [View Here.](https://github.com/flybywiresim/a32nx/releases)
+You can view the changelog on the [releases page.](https://github.com/flybywiresim/a32nx/releases)

 #### Unstable Master Branch Build